Skin cancer is when cancer cells grow in the skin.

 Radiation therapy uses radiation to kill cancer cells and shrink tumors.

 Topical chemotherapy is the use of drugs to kill cancer cells.
 The drugs can be creams or lotions.
 This method is successful in treating precancerous conditions and cancers limited to the outer layer of the skin.
 The most common topical chemotherapy used is a form of 5-fluorouracil (5-FU) .

-Medicines such as imiquimod increase your bodies own reponse to fight the cancer cells.
+Medications such as imiquimod increase your body's own reponse to fight the cancer cells.

 Take the following precautions to find skin cancer early:

 Alberta Provincial Cutaneous Tumour Team.
 Prevention of skin cancer.
 Edmonton (Alberta): CancerControl Alberta; 2013 Feb.
 27 p.
 (Clinical practice guideline; no. CU-014).
 Available at: http://www.guideline.gov/content.aspx?id=48130#Section420.
 Accessed February 25, 2015.